shellcentric/km/README.md

 problem for myself.

 This isn't the same as cookie management; it's cookie **file** management.
-For cookie management, I use SweetP Productions' [Cookie 5.0](https://cookie5app.com/).
+For cookie management, I use SweetP Productions' [Cookie](https://cookieapp.com/).
 Kookie Monster simply finds and deletes cookie **files** in such a way as to keep some of the cookie files if desired (by maintaining a list of cookie files).
 In this way, I fill the gap not yet closed by Cookie 5.0.